jaypsingh/CS-Selenium/Readme.md

 This method demonstrates one of the many ways of locating a web element.
 Below concepts are demonstrated in this method:
 - Finding an element by partial link text

+### 17. Login()
+This method demonstrates how we can login to an application by filling the username and password.
+This demonstrates the below concepts
+- filling data in text field.
+- clicking login button

+### 18. EnterMessage()
+This method demonstrates how we can
+- filling data in text field.

+### 19. EnterNumbersToGetTotal()
+This method also demonstrates how we can
+- filling data in text field.

+### 20. SelectRadioButton()
+This method demonstrates how we can
+- Select A Radio Button.

+### 21. SelectCheckBox()
+This method demonstrates how we can
+- Select A Check Box

+### 22. SelectFromDropdown()
+This method demonstrates how we can
+- Select an item from dropdown list